geoneric/fern/documents/Texts/DataModel/DataModel.rst

 A spatial domain means attribute values vary with space.
 A temporal domain means attribute values vary with time.
 A mobile domain means the attribute's position changes with time.
 Any combination is possible, including a domain that is neither spatial, temporal and mobile.
 This means a constant value is stored that is constant through space and time.

+[ Again, all feature attributes are uncertain, spatial and temporal.
+The domain can be spatial or not, meaning that the domain contains spatial coordinates over which the attribute's values change.
+For a non-spatial domain there is only one such coordinate, or even none.
+Maybe we should speak of spatial explicit and spatial non-explicit.
+Non-spatial is a silly and confusing word.
+Same for temporal. ]

 [ I think a mobile domain doesn't need to be temporal, but maybe they do.
 I am thinking about a temporal constant value that does change position over time, like the color of a driving car.
 A mobile domain does need to be spatial. ]

-The temporal coordinates with which the mobility is modelled are independent of the temporal coordiantes with which the attribute value variation is modelled.
+The temporal coordinates with which the mobility is modelled are independent of the temporal coordinates with which the attribute value variation is modelled.

 Attribute
 ---------